Antonymn0/lincoln-flinch-CI/README.md

-# Lincoln-flinch CodeIgniter 4 Application
+# Lincoln-flinch CodeIgniter4 Application

 ## What is Lincoln-flinch?

-A simple codignitor application implenitng only user and login methods
+A simple codignitor application implenting only user model and login methods

 ## Installation & updates